Qwizi/sharkservers/CONTRIBUTING.md

 # Get started! 🕹️

 Ready to contribute?
-Here's a quick guide on how to set up sharkservers-api and make a change.
+Here's a quick guide on how to set up sharkservers and make a change.

 <!--